 “Based on our data, it seems very unlikely that sexual activity is a relevant trigger of heart attack,” study author Dr. Dietrich Rothenbacher, MPH, professor and chair of the Institute of Epidemiology and Medical Biometry at Ulm University, said in a press release.

 After a heart attack, patients may be concerned about returning to their usual sexual activities.
 They may even worry that the physical exertion of sex will trigger another heart attack.

 In spite of what sometimes appears in R-rated movies, sex is actually not that strenuous.
-The authors note that other research has found that sex is only moderately intense, on par with heavy cleaning or brisk walking.
+The authors note that

 In the new study, researchers asked 536 heart disease patients between 30 and 70 years old how often they had sex during the 12 months before they had a heart attack.